-Prior to performing the homogenization procedure, we normalize the system of governing equations as discussed in \cite{Ijioma13,Ijioma15b}.
+Prior to performing the homogenization procedure, we normalize the system of governing equations \eqref{model1}--\eqref{model3} as discussed in \cite{Ijioma13,Ijioma15b}.
 The procedure leads to a couple of important dimensionless parameters.
 To obtain them, we introduce dimensionless variables as follows:

-where the subscript $\textrm c$ denotes some constant characteristic quantity and the asterisk $(\ast)$ denotes the corresponding dimensionless variable.~We point out that similar characteristic quantities must be introduced for all physical quantities entering the equations, i.e. for any generic physical quantity $\psi$, the normalization scheme is given as $\psi=\psi^{*}\psi_{\textrm c}$, where $\psi_{\textrm c}$ is some characteristic value of interest.~The dimensionless parameters are derived from these characteristic quantities and are estimated in terms of orders of magnitude in $\eps$;~see \cite[]{Auriault91}.~Various choices of the estimates usually lead to different forms of the limit problem after the asymptotic procedure as $\eps\rightarrow 0$.~The equations in their dimensionless forms can be written as:
+where the subscript $\textrm c$ denotes some constant characteristic quantity while the asterisk $(\ast)$ denotes the corresponding dimensionless variable.~Similar characteristic quantities are introduced for all physical quantities entering the equations, i.e., for any generic physical quantity $\psi$, the normalization scheme is given as $\psi=\psi^{*}\psi_{\textrm c}$, where $\psi_{\textrm c}$ is some characteristic value of interest.~The dimensionless parameters are derived from these characteristic quantities and are estimated in terms of orders of magnitude in $\eps$;~see \cite[]{Auriault91}.~Various choices of the scalings usually lead to different forms of the limit problem after the asymptotic procedure as $\eps\rightarrow 0$.~Our equations in their dimensionless forms can be written as:

 where